KKapkoti/leave_management_system/README.md

-Certainly!
-Below is a sample README file for your Student Leave Management System using the MERN (MongoDB, Express, React, Node.js) stack.
-This guide includes setup instructions, API endpoints, and Postman testing steps.

----

 # Student Leave Management System

 This project is a Student Leave Management System built using the MERN stack.
 It allows students to request leaves and administrators to manage these requests.